Harvestry Documentation LLM Consolidation

 Harvestry auto-detects your models

 In the Pipeline Step 3 picker, select Ollama.
 Harvestry queries localhost:11434/api/tags and shows all installed models in a dropdown.
-Click the refresh button to re-query if you pull new models after opening Harvestry.
+Click the refresh button to re-query if you pull new models while Harvestry is already open.

 ℹ️